 Families for Inclusive Education Project

-In 2019, CRU began work on the “Families for Inclusive Education Project”, which is funded by the Department of Education until June 2021 and aims to build the capacity of families to advocate for, nurture, and sustain their child’s successful participation in inclusive education.
+CRU's "Families for Inclusive Education” (FFIE) project is in its third year of funding by the Department of Education.
+We aim to build the capacity of families to advocate for, nurture, and sustain their child’s successful participation in inclusive education.
 This project:

 - supports families to have a clear vision for their son or daughter and become more informed about inclusive education and current inclusive education policies,